-L. Malik Anderson is a Communication Arts Major with an emphasis on Radio-Television-Film and a Digital Studies Certificate at the University of Wisconsin- Madison, student journalist/ blogger, photographer/ videographer, creative writer and performance artist who immerses himself in various forms of social justice, advocacy, and news.
+L. Malik Anderson is a Journalism and Mass Communications and Communication Arts Major with an emphasis on Radio-Television-Film as well as a Digital Studies Certificate at the University of Wisconsin- Madison, student journalist/ blogger, photographer/ videographer, creative writer and performance artist who immerses himself in various forms of social justice, advocacy, and news.

 He has journalism experience ranging from hyper-local, national, and international issues.
 His topics focus on social, political, lifestyles, entertainment, and a variety of interests.
 L. Malik specializes in features, entertainment, and social justice, but is very versatile.